grantbw4/election-blog/content/post/2024-10-02-week-5-turnout/index.md

 # Data Sources:

-Data are from the US presidential election popular vote results from 1948-2020 and [Kriner and Reeves 2015](https://www-cambridge-org.ezp-prod1.hul.harvard.edu/core/journals/american-political-science-review/article/presidential-particularism-and-dividethedollar-politics/962ABE4FC41A6FF3E1F95CE1B54D1ADD).
+Data are from the US presidential election popular vote results from 1948-2020, [state-level polling data for 1980 onwards](https://projects.fivethirtyeight.com/polls/), and economic data from the [St. Louis Fed](https://fred.stlouisfed.org/).